tomphttp/specifications/BareServerV1.md

 Response Body:

-The response is a stream containing bytes from the remote socket.
-Once the remote closes, this stream closes.
-Once the client closes, the remote closes.
+The response is a stream, forwading bytes from the remote to the client.
+Once either the remote or client close, the remote and client will close.

 ## Request the metadata for a specific WebSocket